This classic Baja California road trip follows the entire length of Mexico’s Baja peninsula – from Tijuana to Cabo.

 How to Get to Baja California

 The best airports to fly into for a Baja California road trip are San Diego and Tijuana.
-Find a cheap flight to San Diego on the U.S. side and walk across the border (a 30 minute drive south from the airport) or fly directly into Mexico via Tijuana.
+Fly to San Diego on the U.S. side and walk across the border (a 30 minute drive south from the airport) or fly directly into Mexico via Tijuana.

-You need to book a rental car in Mexico to do this Baja California road trip because car rental companies in the U.S. won’t allow you to drive south of Ensenada.
+You need to book a rental car in Tijuana to do this Baja California road trip because car rental companies in the U.S. won’t allow you to drive south of Ensenada.

-Many visitors doing a Baja California road trip drive their own car or camper down from the U.S. and Canada.
+Many visitors doing a Baja California road trip or camping in Baja choose to drive their own car or camper down from the U.S. and Canada.

 There are two possible outcomes based on the color of the stoplight at this checkpoint.